LordBlick/kicadPanelizer/README.md

 This one program is designed as a maximum to facilitate as much as possible.

-= Installation =
+## Installation
-At this moment, only testing version of source code is avaliable in "Source" Tab.
+Unpack newest release to prefered dir.

+## Running initially testing script.
+From command line in dir with script:
+> python pcbPanelize

+Unix based OS user can set execute privileges to execute as any other shell script:
+> chmod +x pcbPanelize
+> ./pcbPanelize

 To run it it's nessesary to install:
-- [Python interpreter].
+- [Python interpreter] in version 2 (On today newests is 2.7.8).
+Don't miss with version 3 (On today newests is 3.4.1).
 - [KiCAD] compiled with allowed python scripting.
+Minimum BZR version is 5160.
 - [GTK Libraries].
 [Python interpreter]: https://www.python.org/downloads/
 [KiCAD]: http://kicad-pcb.org/
 [GTK Libraries]: http://www.gtk.org/download/

+TO DO:
+- wxWidgets version, suitable to other KiCAD programs.
+- On today it recognized only straight lines of edge cutout layer.